josh-project/josh/README.md

 ```

 This will give you a repository containing just the *Documentation* part of the upstream
-git tree including it's history.
+git tree including its history.

 Josh supports read and write access to the repository, so when making changes
-to any files in the virtualised repository you can just commit and push them
+to any files in the virtualized repository, you can just commit and push them
 like you are used to.

 Prefix